raw-labs/das-sec-scan/README.md

 ## License

-MIT License - see LICENSE file for details
+Apache-2.0 license - see LICENSE file for details